dportik/Stacks_pipeline/docs/stacks_pipeline_wiki.md

 The `Filter_All_tsv.py` script can be run with different missing data values (`-m`) to see the effect on the number of samples and loci retained.
 The output files from each `-m` value are labeled using the value.
 This serves to prevent overwriting of output files.
 Running the next major step ([**Converting filtered tsv files**](#CTF)) will summarize results for all of the filtered datasets.
 In this regard, it is actually better to run multiple `-m` values for the same input directory (`-i`).

+**If you are using `Filter_All_tsv.py` to filter files not created with this pipeline, you will have to follow the directory structure above and the naming conventions for the tsv files.** That is, the input directory should contain a sub-directory for each `populations.haplotypes.tsv` file.
+The sub-directory must start with `Populations_` and must contain the r or R value in the name (e.g., `Populations_r10`, `Populations_R10`).
+There must be only one `populations.haplotypes.tsv` file in each sub-directory, and that file should also contain the r or R value in the name (e.g., `populations_r10.haplotypes.tsv`, `populations_R10.haplotypes.tsv`).
+If there are multiple `haplotypes.tsv` files present in a given sub-directory, only one of them will be processed. **This directory structure and the naming conventions must also be used for the subsequent script, `Convert_All_tsv.py`.**

 ## Script Arguments <a name=FTSA></a>

 **Mandatory Arguments:**